Size isn’t everything. But it sure is something.

 Honorable mentions

-• Maracana in Rio de Janeiro once held nearly 200,000 people (the 1950 World Cup final is the most-attended football match in history).
+- Maracana in Rio de Janeiro once held nearly 200,000 people.
+The 1950 World Cup final’s official paid attendance was 173,850, with FIFA’s total attendance figure of 199,854 including non-paying entries.
+That’s the most-attended football match in history by either measure.
 Today it’s down to about 78,838 after multiple renovations.
 Still one of the most famous stadiums on the planet.

 The trend nobody talks about